baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/elements_attributes/page/min_markuplines_required_on_any_image.md

 If you want the user to measure one or more lines that are associated with a specific image, use the [MinMarkupLinesRequired](../image/min_markuplines_required.md) attribute for the Image element.

+The user will not be allowed to advance to the next page until the required number of lines have been created on any image on this page.
+If more than one line is required, they can be created on different viewing windows.